MENU

-Eucalyptus ficifolia: Red Flowering Gum1
+Corymbia ficifolia: Red Flowering Gum

 Introduction

-A native of Australia, Eucalyptus ficifolia grows best on the western coast of the United States and is seldom successful in the interior.
+A native of Australia, Corymbia ficifolia grows best on the western coast of the United States and is seldom successful in the interior.
 Its flowers are spectacular, and it can be tried as a container plant in the North, wintered indoors.
 Foliage of eucalyptus is aromatic, with frequent distinguishing differences between juvenile and mature leaves.
 These plants are used in western landscapes.

 Figure 1.
 Middle-aged Eucalyptus ficifolia: Red Flowering Gum